 It’s rare I include the Dystopian Fiction genre on my lists, mostly because I enjoy other genres so much more.
 I found Station Eleven to be unique among its peers in the connection of the characters and the stories they held.
 Still, it’s the story of the world after an illness wipes out most of the population and a look at the governments and communities that humans create in the wake of such disaster.
 With many characters, I struggled to find a connection as I began the book, but as the stories slowly weaved and I read the many different strengths of the characters, I felt appreciation for author Emily St. John Mandel’s talent in grabbing so many moments and pulling them all together — much like a dystopian world might be.

 Another period piece, Calling Me Home, is a favorite I can also attribute to my Book Club for finding.
 The story follows a white older woman on a modern-day road trip with her younger black friend, from Arlington, Texas, to Cincinnati.
 As they travel, the woman retraces her relationships and life during the 1930s in a segregated town, where a white woman wasn’t allowed to congregate with a black man… much less fall in love.
 I love this just as much as The Help, maybe even a little more.

 Me Before You

 Truth: I didn’t see the movie earlier this summer.
-I filled my waste basket with damp tissues about 2 years ago when I read the 2012 novel and didn’t want the director’s portrayal to tamper with the story already in my head.
+I filled my wastebasket with damp tissues about 2 years ago when I read the 2012 novel and didn’t want the director’s portrayal to tamper with the story already in my head.
 This is as chick-lit as I get, friends, and Jojo Moyes’ Me Before You is the ultimate in a heartfelt story of friendship, love, self-knowledge, and life.
 It’s a quick read that may make you question some of your own decisions in life.
-The character growth is something that will hep readers realize we all have the ability to become.
+Character growth is something that will help readers realize we all have the ability to become.